vespian/certcheck/README.md

 # _check_cert_

-_check_cert is a certificate expiration check capable of scanning GIT repos and sending data on expiring/expired certificates back to the monitoring system (currently only Riemann)._
+_check_cert is a certificate expiration check capable of scanning GIT repos and sending data on expiring/expired certificates back to the monitoring system._

 ## Project Setup